sapegin/sapegin.me/src/content/blog/adhd-focus.md

 I like listening to music while I’m working, and usually I wear headphones.
 The right kind of music helps me to focus on work, and headphones, especially noise-canceling, reduce distractions and sensory overload from things happening around me.

-I like very different styles of music, depending on what I’m doing:
+I like different styles of music, depending on what I’m doing:

-* **For programming** — something loud, heavy, and energetic, like melodic death metal or post-metal.
+- **For programming** — something loud, heavy, and energetic, like melodic death metal or post-metal.
 Be’Lakor, Katatonia, and Russian Circles are among my favorites.
-* **For writing** — something soft and quiet, like lo-fi.
+- **For writing** — something soft and quiet, like lo-fi.
 The [Lola app](https://apps.apple.com/us/app/lola-stream-lofi-music/id1596929185) is great to listen to in a café (when it’s too noisy or I disagree with their choice of music), or [Lofi girl’s](https://www.youtube.com/@LofiGirl) playlists.
-* **For reading** — [something very quiet](https://music.apple.com/de/playlist/ambient-night/pl.u-KVXBDYWCLrrEerg?l=en-GB), like ambient.
+- **For reading** — [something quiet](https://music.apple.com/de/playlist/ambient-night/pl.u-KVXBDYWCLrrEerg?l=en-GB), like ambient.
-* **For cooking** — something in my own language, so I can sing along.
+- **For cooking** — something in my own language, so I can sing along.

 **Note:** I prefer music without lyrics because they distract me, especially if I understand the language.
 However, death metal, with its growling, is an exception — the singing is so incomprehensible, that it essentially becomes music.